da4all/da4all.github.io/_cards/analysis-of-fish-pharm-visualization.md

 sample_resource: false

-title: "Analysis of National Geographic's "Fish Pharm" Visualization"
+title: "Analysis of National Geographic's 'Fish Pharm' Visualization"

 teaser: >
   Currently structured as a homework assignment tied to Data Feminism Chapter 3, this lesson could also be used as an in-class activity without the reading.
 It asks students to rhetorically analyze a provocative visualization published by National Geographic in 2010.

 keywords:
   - "Rhetoric Of Data Visualization"

 metadata:
   source:
   author: "Nathan Pieplow"
   date: "2024-07-25"
   license: "CC BY-NC-SA"